DreamHost was founded in 1997 and hosts over 1.5 million websites.

 Moreover, their default plan limits are pretty high, offering a bunch of “unlimited” options for disk space, bandwidth, and more.
 Also, if you’re a WordPress user, site migration is now free for you.

-On another note, the customer support was pretty limited to only a few certain hours throughout the week.
+On another note, the customer support was pretty limited to only certain hours throughout the week.

 Are you a satisfied (or unsatisfied) DreamHost customer?
 Please leave a review below!